thanhle203/Flashcards/README.md

 Describe any challenges encountered while building the app.

-  **Trying to figure out how to make the card flip and ensure that the text remains in the correct orientation for the user to read.
-I had trouble trying to figure out how I would get all the data to be inputted randomly for the flashcards as well, but I was able to reach an epiphany while doing everyday tasks.**
+**The only challenge I faced was trying to have the text area value be updated and change the use state of the specified text component.
+But I was able to figure it out eventaully through trial and error.**

 ## License

     Copyright [2023] [Thanh Le]